 ADR Policy Statement.
-It is the policy of the San Diego Superior Court to strongly support the use of Alternative Dispute Resolution ("ADR") in all general civil cases.
-The court has long recognized the value of early case management intervention and the use of alternative dispute resolution options for amenable and eligible cases.
+The San Diego Superior Court discourages any unnecessary delay in civil actions; therefore, continuances are discouraged and timely resolution of all actions, including matters submitted to any form of Alternative Dispute Resolution ("ADR"), are encouraged.
+The court strongly supports and promotes the use of ADR.
+The court has long recognized the value of early case management intervention and the use of ADR options for amenable and eligible cases.
 The use of ADR will be discussed at all Case Management Conferences.
-It is the court's expectation that litigants will utilize some form of ADR - i.e., the court's mediation and arbitration programs or other available private ADR options as a mechanism for case settlement before trial.
+It is the court's expectation that litigants will utilize some form of ADR - i.e., the court's mediation, voluntary settlement, and arbitration programs or other available private ADR options as a mechanism for case settlement before trial.
+(Rev. 1/1/2021)